stebunovd/blog/contents/On-Estimates.md

 ## Conclusion

-To summarize, estimates look appealing and straightforward on the surface, but really they are misleading and obstructive to the workflow.
-It is natural for humans to simplify complicated things, but estimates simplify the perception of the development process far beyond reasonable.
-Scrum takes this over-simplification to the extreme with it's planning poker, velocity, and burn-down charts.
+To summarize, while estimates look appealing and straightforward on the surface, really they are misleading and obstructive to the workflow.
+It’s natural for humans to simplify complicated things, but estimates simplify the perception of the development process far beyond what’s reasonable.
+Scrum takes this over-simplification to the extreme with its planning poker, velocity, and burn-down charts.

-There are two main reasons why estimates shouldn’t drive your decisions on whether to build or not:
+Most people would agree that, though estimates are imperfect, they are at least measurable.
+They can't imagine how to manage a project without having something measurable.
+Unfortunately, not everything that counts can be measured, and not everything that can be measured counts.
+In this post, I provided some practical advice from my experience of managing projects without estimates.
+Of course, I'm not saying that estimates are entirely useless; I'm just saying that most of the time, other more important factors should be at play.
+I’ve used this approach for years, and it’s worked well for our teams.

-* Initial development is just a minor part, maintenance is much bigger than that.
-Every feature that you add to the product increases complexity and slows development down further.
-These factors are much more important than initial development estimates;
+I realize that this advice is not for everyone.
+I worked with different organizations, big and small, and most of them used estimates in one form or another.
+At the same time, most organizations are far from efficient.
+The way the best teams operate is often different from the way the majority does.
-* There are many ways to accomplish the same task.
-Communicating timeline expectations from business and being flexible about the project scope is a more reliable and practical way to launch projects on time and within budget.
+Perhaps the emphasis placed on estimates is one place where these differences lie.

 That's all I have for now.
 If you have any comments or questions - please feel free to reach me on [Twitter](https://twitter.com/dstebunov).
 This post may be